Heroin Addiction Explained

 The service user is first given an assessment over the phone, during which they explain how much they use and give information about their medical history.
 This is followed by a detailed medical assessment upon arrival at the clinic.
 From this point, the person is in the care of a dedicated group of specialists whose sole aim to help people to recover.

-There is a mixture of group and individual therapy, workshops and daily mealtimes, and medication will be administered at the same time every day.
+There is a mixture of group and individual therapy, workshops and daily mealtimes, and medication would be administered at the same time every day.
 In this setting, the service user can build a trusting relationship with the medical staff that is conducive to the level of honesty required for treating addiction.
 It is imperative that any underlying mental health issues or co-occurring disorders are identified and treated.

 Get the Help You Need